Skip to main content

 Nearly 10 million American households and 400,000 schools and childcare centers don't meet the standards to be considered clean and safe drinking water.
 The Infrastructure Investment and Jobs Act made the largest investment in drinking water infrastructure in American history.

-Most recently, Costa secured $391 million for the state of California for essential drinking water infrastructure upgrades through the Drinking Water State Revolving Fund (DWSRF).
-The City of Parlier will benefit from $14 million to construct a water treatment system designed to remove Trichloropropane (TCP) from the water system.
+Most recently, Costa secured $391 million for the state of California for essential drinking water infrastructure upgrades through the Drinking Water State Revolving Fund (DWSRF), including projects in California’s 21st Congressional District:

 Learn more about the Bipartisan Infrastructure Law HERE